ncovis/choropleth/README.md

 ### Contributing

-This repo looks like a mess, because some random bugs in ParcelJS made ugly workarounds for branch and file structrues inevitable.
+This repo looks like a mess, because some random bugs in ParcelJS made ugly workarounds for branch and file structures inevitable.
 You wouldn't want to do that. 🤦

 ### Start Building